Credits for Non-Traditional Learning

 These transfer policies and procedures apply to admission, credit transfer, program articulation, and related matters for undergraduate students who wish to transfer between Maryland public colleges and universities.
 The Maryland Higher Education Commission also recommends them to Maryland independent institutions.

 One means of accomplishing this objective is through the development of recommended transfer programs between two- and four-year institutions.
-A recommended transfer program, developed by careful planning and agreement between speciﬁc two-and four-year institutions, is that recommended sequences of courses which a student takes at a community college will constitute the ﬁrst two years of a baccalaureate degree program at a Maryland public institution of higher education.
+A recommended transfer program, developed by careful planning and agreement between speciﬁc two-and four-year institutions, identifies a recommended sequence of courses which a student takes at a community college, which will constitute the ﬁrst two years of a baccalaureate degree program at a Maryland public institution of higher education.

 The Maryland Higher Education Commission recognizes that students select institutions of higher education for a variety of reasons.
 These policies also recognize that each Maryland public college or university has a separate and distinct mission, and that each has the responsibility to establish and maintain standards of expectations for courses, programs, certiﬁcates, and degrees consistent with that mission.
 Nevertheless, effective and efﬁcient transfer of credits between and among these institutions must occur within the larger context of the statewide structure of baccalaureate and community college education.